 Wholesalers dealing in auto parts and tools manage a broad and complicated assortment.
 Their products often turn over slowly, forcing wholesalers to carry goods in limited quantities.
 Yet demand for the goods often shifts with the seasons, leading to undesirable stockouts and shortages caused by long lead times.

 The fact that many auto parts and tools wholesalers are beholden to manual processes and archaic planning systems only compounds these issues.
-These companies require wholesale inventory management solutions that reduce inventory levels without sacrificing availability.
+These companies require RELEX wholesale inventory optimizations to reduce inventory levels without sacrificing availability.

 Building, construction, and technical trade wholesalers

 Building, construction, and trade wholesalers are highly sensitive to seasonality, and external factors like weather can inhibit even the busiest of peak periods.
-Wholesalers in this sector must maintain high availability without overstocking — a task made more difficult by varying lead times and a wide assortment comprising both fast- and slow-moving inventories.
+Wholesalers in this sector must maintain high availability without overstocking, a task made more difficult by varying lead times and a wide assortment that includes both fast-moving items as well as slow-moving inventories.

 Wholesalers that have yet to modernize their supply chain planning solutions often find that their manual systems negatively impact other areas of their business as well.
 Customer experience and sales levels suffer when employees must sink their time into labor-intensive planning tasks instead of focusing on customer-facing tasks.